 - How far would the proposed drawdown bring water levels?
 The intent is for a lowering of the level at Sartell Dam for a total of six weeks.
 Or a short term drawdown to facilitate a temporary coffer installation.
 There will be some localized differences throughout the Mississippi River, likely near the Rice Bridge, however, the slope of the pool would likely maintain the three foot drop through most of Little Rock Lake and the Sartell Pool.
 There are maps below that show the potential level at various areas around the lake and river.

 - When is the potential drawdown going to happen?
-Provided all significant approvals by state, federal and local authorities are met, a reasonable level of public support and the funding required to make it happen; the drawdown would be scheduled for early August 2018 through mid-September 2018.
+Provided all significant approvals by state, federal and local authorities are met, a reasonable level of public support and the funding required to make it happen; the drawdown would be scheduled for Aug.
+1, 2019 through mid-September 2019.

 - How fast would it be lowered and raised again?
 Federal Energy Regulatory Commission (FERC) license agreements and requirements dictate that the water cannot be lowered faster than 0.10 foot per hour (Roughly 30 hours).
 For refilling, no more than 0.20 foot per hour or 10% of incoming flow, whichever is less (less than 30 hours).